feyzikesim/mfa-login/README.md

 # Multi-factor Authentication System to Access Linux Terminal

 MFA login screen for Linux terminal made by using Whiptail. *bashrc_append.txt* file could be modified based on your needs.
 In the current version, it's more suitable for remote devices.
 Unauthorized login attempts are limited to 3.
-If its exceeded, SSH process is killed (its just a playground, you can disable or change it as you wish)
+If it's exceeded, SSH process is killed (its just a playground, you can disable or change it as you wish).

 ## Installation